Conduct | Detectives | Justice Bringers | Legal Process | Officers | Tainted Law | Wardening

 - Is not much of a fan of Cersei either.
 He finds her decision making to be rather bizarre, too caught up in perry revenge over thinking in the long term of things.

 - His promotion of the city life did not sit well with those in the House of Nature.
 This is especially true for Vidiri, who has taken measures to throw extreme weather conditions on his temple.
 Abadar sees it as a challenge, as any building should match the best Mother Nature has to offer.

 - Was delighted at first at the prospect of an entire faction dedicated to Law.
 He felt the classic Good and Evil axis to be antiquated.
 When he found out who was leading the group, Abadar was quickly turned off.
 He didn't see YHVH as someone who looked out for humanity, but looking out for his own self-interest.
 But he didn't lose out hope.
 He likes what Eiki brings to the table and would tolerate the GUAL if she took over.

-- The Weapon of Choice for many of his followers is the crossbow.
+- The weapon for many of his followers is the crossbow.
 It came to his attention that some people have been able to make Automatic Crossbows, more advanced than the ones he's used to.
 As such he struck a deal with Varric to place stock in his weaponry in exchange for a discount for his followers.
 Varric agreed... if Abadar did more selfless acts to those in need.
 Otherwise, the dwarf has taken a liking to the god.

 - Has his suspicions on the true nature of Anna the shop keeper.
 Still, he is rather impressed with her dealings with her clients.